Using all-Apple Thunderbolt hardware to kill my MacBook

 - Attempt to wake the machine from external keyboard or mouse

 At this point, it will fail to wake from the external devices.
 You will have to wake it up from the internal keyboard/trackpad.
-If they are somehow still working, go back and try it again, but wait longer for the log stream to stop.
+If the external keyboard and mouse are somehow still working, go back and try it again, but wait longer for the log stream to stop.
 This is important - it HAS to be all the way asleep.
 Look for things like "linkStatus 0" or "kIONetworkLinkStateInactive" or even "unplug=0" and wait a good 15-20 seconds after it seems idle to make it sure it really is sleeping.

 Only then, proceed to the next steps.